-All policies, procedures, the pandemic plan, and the infection control programme have been developed by an external consultant and approved at Board level.
+All policies, procedures, the pandemic plan, and the infection control programme have been developed by an external consultant and approved by the Director.
 Infection control education is provided to staff at the start of their employment, and as part of the annual education plan.

-Surveillance data is undertaken, including the use of standardised surveillance definitions, and ethnicity data.
+Surveillance data is undertaken, including the use of standardised surveillance definitions, ethnicity data.
 Infection incidents are collected and analysed for trends and the information used to identify opportunities for improvements.
-There have been no outbreaks recorded since the last audit.
+Benchmarking occurs.
+There has been one outbreak recorded since the last audit.